kennethyau1992/retirement-planner/README.md

 - **Tax Chart**: Tax burden over time
 - **Composition Chart**: Pie chart of portfolio allocation by tax treatment

+### Calculation Transparency
+Full visibility into how every number is calculated:

+- **Methodology Tab**: Complete reference documentation including:
+  - All formulas used in accumulation and withdrawal phases
+  - 2024 federal tax brackets (Single and MFJ)
+  - Long-term capital gains rate tables
+  - IRS Required Minimum Distribution (RMD) table
+  - Tax-optimized withdrawal strategy explanation
+  - Important assumptions and limitations

+- **Year-by-Year Data Tables**: Expandable tables showing detailed projections:
+  - *Accumulation Phase*: Summary, per-account balances, and contributions (with employer match)
+  - *Withdrawal Phase*: Income & spending, withdrawals by account, remaining balances, and tax details
+  - Lifetime totals and color-coded by tax treatment

+- **Expandable Summary Cards**: Click any summary metric to see:
+  - The formula used to calculate it
+  - Step-by-step calculation breakdown
+  - Context and explanations for the values

 ### User Experience
 - **Dark Mode**: Toggle between light and dark themes
 - **Data Persistence**: All data saved to localStorage automatically